CSCfi/csc-user-guide/docs/support/faq/is-it-possible-to-make-data-in-allas-read-only.md

 There is currently no _read-only_ mode in Allas.
 Each project member have full access to the data, which causes a risk: they can accidentally overwrite or delete data.

-However, it is possible to make your bucket public, which makes the content available to view via URLs.
+However, it is possible to make your bucket public, which makes the content available to view ('read-only') via URLs.
 The URL to an object in a public bucket is form <i>object.pouta.csc.fi/bucket_name/object_name</i>.

 Here is guidance for setting the bucket public with: